Apryl A. Alexander: Importance of sex education in preventing sexual assault

-In 2018, Alexander gave a TEDx talk in Denver where she discussed her research on the importance of sex education in preventing sexual assault in teens.
-She talked about her research exploring the backgrounds and statistics of childhood sex offenders, recounting that one third of sexual offences are committed by individuals under the age of 18.
-She further explored what was considered as a sex offence in the record of these young adults, and the majority of them were not what one typical thinks of as sexual offences.
+In 2018, Dr. Alexander gave a TEDx talk in Denver where she discussed her research on the importance of sex education in preventing sexual assault in teens.
+She recounted that based on her research, one third of sexual offences are committed by individuals under the age of 18.
 Unfortunately, the label of sex offender remains permanent in the lives of these children as they move into adulthood, even though less than 4% of these individuals never go on to commit another offence.
-During her time in Alabama, Alexander found that the majority of adolescents who committed sexual offences were not educated about consent until after they committed sexual offences.
-However, once given the education on why their actions were considered offences, they learned and they understood, which made Alexander adamant about ensuring that all students are given the chance to be educated on consent in school, prior to high school, to prevent children's lives from being ruined by their labels.
-After her talk, Alexander continued on a path towards making her research and advocacy into policy changes.
+During her time in Alabama, Dr. Alexander found that the majority of adolescents who committed sexual offences were not educated about consent until after they committed sexual offences.
+Once given the education on why their actions were considered offences, they learned and they understood.
+After her talk, Dr. Alexander continued on a path towards making her research and advocacy into policy changes.
 She provided legislative testimony for a bill that would mandate consent education as a component of the sexual education courses in schools, and this bill was passed and made into a law in 2019.

 Community engagement and advocacy during the COVID-19 crisis

-Alexander has been involved in science communication and advocacy work during the COVID-19 pandemic.
+Dr. Alexander was involved in science communication and advocacy work during the COVID-19 pandemic.
 She was featured in Denver's ABC News discussing how the variability of responses and actions taken from state-to-state increased uncertainty and fear in the population.
-Alexander was featured on Denver ABC News to discuss her ideas about shifting the language of the COVID-19 pandemic from "social distancing" to "physical distancing" as a means to reduce isolation and improve mental health.
+Dr. Alexander was featured on Denver ABC News to discuss her ideas about shifting the language of the COVID-19 pandemic from "social distancing" to "physical distancing" as a means to reduce isolation and improve mental health.
 She emphasized maintaining physical distance but staying socially connected in as many ways as possible.

-Alexander has been communicating with her community regarding the difference in treatment that certain groups have been receiving throughout the pandemic.
+Dr. Alexander has been communicating with her community regarding the difference in treatment that certain groups have been receiving throughout the pandemic.
 She has been particularly concerned with how institutional marginalization has led to exacerbated marginalization during COVID, especially with the homeless, low wage, and racial/ethnic minority populations.
 She emphasizes documenting as rigorously as possible who is getting tested, treated, dying, and recovering every step of the way to track these disparities and begin to address them as effectively as possible.
-Alexander and a team of researchers and advocates published an article on the topic in a Research-to-Policy Collaboration.